xizhonghua/GreenDC-Summary/papers/GrandlAKRA14_multi-resource-packing.md

  - Schedulers divide resurces into slots and offer the slots greeidly to the job that is furthest from its **fair share**.
 Such scheduling results in resource gragmentation, and the magnitude of which increase with the number of resource being allocated.
  - schedulers also **ignore disk and network requirments** of tasks.
 When assigning tasks to machines, they only check that tasks' CPU and memory needs are satisfiable.
 Hence, they can schedule many network or disk-intensive tasks o n the same machine.
 Such over-allocation leads to interference-disk seeks or network incase- that can sharply lower throughput.
  - Through analysis, the authors show that the state-of-the-art schedulers in Facebook and Bing's analytics clusters delay job completions and increase makespan by 45%.
+- Shortst remaining time first (SRTF)
+ - will minimize average job completion time
+ - however, the job with the least remaning time may not have tasks that pack well and hence a strict job time ordering can slow down everyone. ?? (not understand)
+- Pareto-efficient fair allocation

 ### Proposed Solution
 - The proposed solution Tetris adapts heuristics for the multidimensional bin packing problem to the context of cluster schedulers.
  - Tetris imporve average job completion time by preferentially serving jobs that have less remaining work.